versatiles-org/versatiles-docker/versatiles-nginx/README.md

 - The first start obtains a **Let’s Encrypt** certificate for `maps.example.com` via ACME HTTP‑01 (port 80 must be reachable).
 Renewal checks run automatically in the background.
 - It also fetches the latest frontend and map data.
 - Setting `BBOX` limits the map data download to that geographic window, which speeds up startup and saves disk space.
+- Set `HTTP_ONLY` (and you may omit `-p 443:443`) to run the container in plain‑HTTP mode, handy when another reverse‑proxy terminates TLS in front of it.

 ---